 Nooksack River Stewards

 The Nooksack River Stewards Program educates residents and visitors about wild salmon, native fish populations, and how to recreate responsibly in the Nooksack River watershed.
-In the North Fork, our naturalists share the wonder of our national forest, host guided river walks, and emphasize the importance of leaving no trace with visitors.
-Our team in the South Fork will be prioritizing education on stewardship practices that reduce negative impacts while recreating around stressed salmon and habitat.
-These two initiatives aim to show how collective action can help salmon recovery goals that people can take with them long after leaving our natural playgrounds.
-Have questions?
-Reach out to Sarah at sbrown@n-sea.org or call our office at 360-715-0283.
+In the North Fork, our naturalists share the wonders of our national forest, host guided river walks, and emphasize the importance of leaving no trace with visitors, and residents to the Mt.
+Baker-Snoqualmie National Forest.
+Our team in the South Fork prioritizes education on stewardship practices that reduce negative impacts while recreating around stressed salmon and habitat.

 summer 2024 Events and Activities